Gabriel Mendoza: Post-playing career

 In 2005, Gabriel Mendoza participated in the reality show La Granja VIP.
 During the reality, he was the runner-up of the contest, after of loss in a mourning of force at final against the Spanish singer Javier Estrada.
 After of his participation in this reality, he was invited to many stellars of the Chilean TV.
 In 2009, Mendoza once appeared in a TV series, the reality show 1810 of Canal 13.
 He had his personal revenge, because he won the final of the reality, winning a reward of 50 million pesos (US$80.000).

 Currently Mendoza plays in the Chile national team of Showbol, tournament of futsal played for all South America.
 He also has a football school in Viña del Mar, called Gabriel "Coca" Mendoza.

 In the 2016 Chilean municipal elections, Mendoza was elected as a councilman for Viña del Mar with the Independent Democratic Union, winning 5,314 votes, the most in that city's election.

 In the 2021 Chilean municipal elections, Mendoza was a candidate to Alcalde for Graneros commune.

 Personal life

 Mendoza is better known by his nickname Coca for his similarity with the Chilean television actress Coca Guazzini.

+Mendoza is the cousin of the former footballer Manuel Ibarra.

+Mendoza is the godfather of the footballer from the Santiago Wanderers youth ranks, Matías Santelices, a son of the former footballer for the same club, Álex Santelices.